Flint water deal: 18,000 water lines replaced by end of 2019

 In 2014, to save money, the state switched Flint's water supply from Lake Huron to the Flint River, a tributary notorious for its filth.
 The Department of Environmental Quality failed to treat the corrosive water, which ate into the city's iron and lead pipes, causing lead to leach into the drinking water.

-The next year, researchers and medical personnel discovered high levels of lead in Flint residents, especially children.
+The next year, researchers and medical personnel discovered high levels of lead in residents, especially children.
 Lead has been tied to a host of medical problems, especially in the nervous system.

 People experienced rashes and hair loss when high levels of lead were found in the local water supply.